 For many years, dairy cattle farming provided beef and veal to Russian households, while beef farming did not exist as such.
 Now the situation is improving, and it is not a problem to find good chunks for descent steaks or stews.
 One kilogram of the cheapest veal costs from RUR 500 at supermarkets while a couple of fillet steaks may cost more than RUR 1,000.
 Pork is much cheaper in Moscow while lamb is usually more expensive than beef or veal.

-Meat gastronomy is rather expensive and prices for a kilogram of acceptable locally-made salami or chorizo start from around RUR 1,200 while imported products are much more expensive and their choice is limited.
+Meat gastronomy is very expensive, prices for a kilogram of acceptable locally-made salami or chorizo start from around RUR 1,200 while imported products are cost much more and their choice is limited.

 Broiler chicken hold the lion’s share of the city’s poultry market leaving some space to turkey and duck meat.
 At times, quails and hazel grouses also land at Moscow’s supermarkets.
 One kilogram of a whole fresh broiler chicken costs from around RUR 200 while other poultry products are more expensive.

 Most of fish and seafood come to Moscow’s stores frozen or, at best, chilled.
 Supermarkets also offer cured and dried fish products as well as live sturgeons, trouts, carps and crawfish.